winitzki/scall/roadmap.md

 - Implement an IntelliJ plugin for fully-featured Dhall IDE.
 - Enhance the Dhall grammar for better error reporting.
 - Use `SymbolicGraph` to implement a shim for the `fastparse` parsing framework so that parsers are stack-safe.
-- Export to Scala: the exported value must be a Scala expression that evaluates to the normal form of the Dhall value, in a Scala representation.
+- Export to Scala source: the exported value must be a Scala expression that evaluates to the normal form of the Dhall value, in a Scala representation.
 - Export to JVM code and run to compute the normal form?
 (JIT compiler; perhaps only for literal values of ground types.)

 ## Parsing enhancements